zendesk/gptr-mcp/README.md

 There are two primary ways to integrate your MCP server with Claude:

 1. **[API Integration](https://docs.gptr.dev/docs/gpt-researcher/mcp-server/claude-integration)** - For programmatic access through Claude API
-2. **[Desktop Integration](https://docs.gptr.dev/docs/gpt-researcher/mcp-server/claude-desktop-integration)** - For using with Claude desktop application on Mac
+2. **[Claude Desktop Integration](https://docs.gptr.dev/docs/gpt-researcher/mcp-server/claude-desktop-integration)** - For using with Claude desktop application on Mac

 For detailed instructions on each method, follow the links above.